nitrite/nitrite-doc/flutter-sdk/repository/codegen.md

 ### Converter Generator

 - `@Convertable` annotation can only be used on a class and not on an abstract class or mixin.
 - `@Convertable` can only be used on a class which has at least one public constructor which is either a default constructor or one with all the parameters named or optional.
-Examples are given below.
 - A class with a constructor having all positional optional parameters should not have any final field.
 - A class with a constructor having all named parameters (optional/required) should have all the fields' names same as the parameter names.
 - There are certain limitations on the fields and its data types: